 - Retail trade

-However, the 5% headroom charge introduced in 2013 to allow competition in south-east Queensland is applied state wide regardless of the fact that there is only one provider in regional Queensland.
+The 5% headroom charge introduced in 2013 to allow competition in south-east Queensland however is applied state wide, regardless of the fact that there is only one provider in regional Queensland.
 Coupled with high wholesale costs, this diminishes the benefit of the CSO in TNQ.

-- Better understand key security and affordability drivers in our region’s energy markets;
+- Better understand key reliability, affordability and transition drivers in our region’s energy markets;

 - Explore and define the most viable new generation opportunities;